Back to December: Composition

-"Back to December" has a length of four minutes and 55 seconds.
+"Back to December" has a length of 4 minutes and 55 seconds.
 Musically, it is a power ballad.
 In contemporary reviews, critics categorized the ballad as country and pop.
-The track is set in common time and has a tempo of 72 beats per minute.
-It is written in the key of D major, and Swift's vocals span from of F3 to A4.
 The song incorporates an orchestral arrangement consisting of strings, recorded at Capitol Studios in Los Angeles.
-It is one of the two Speak Now tracks to incorporate orchestral strings, the other being "Haunted".
+It is one of the three Speak Now tracks to incorporate orchestral strings, the other two being "Haunted" and "Enchanted".
 Maura Johnston from Vulture described the song's texture as "a chilly day when the sun goes down too soon and the mind can only turn to past regrets".
 Clash opined that the production is "wintry" with "soft flourishes of guitar and strings".
 In the Los Angeles Times, Martens Todd found the song borderline 1980s rock.

-In the lyrics, the narrator apologizes an ex-lover for having hurt him.
+In the lyrics, the narrator apologizes to an ex-lover for having hurt him.
 The lyrics lament a failed relationship that could have been special, "It turns out freedom ain't nothing but missing you / Wishing I'd realized what I had when you were mine."
 The narrator reminisces about the last time she saw the ex-lover, "You gave me roses, and I left them there to die."
 She wishes to go back in time to change her mind, "I'd go back to December, turn around, and change my own mind / I go back to December all the time."
 In the bridge, the narrator attempts to fix uncovered memories and change where she went wrong, but ultimately realizes that it is too late.

-Billboard journalist Lyndsey Havens wrote of the lyrics, "To hear Swift declare and own a previous mistake was both comforting and empowering all at once — and proved that it's OK, and sometimes even necessary, to swallow one’s pride in the name of love."
-Mandi Bierly from Entertainment Weekly describes the song as "a melancholy mea culpa with the kind of driving chorus and age-appropriate yet universal honesty".
-Leah Greenblatt from the same publication ranked the couplet, "Your guard is up and I know why, because the last time you saw me is still burned in the back of your mind / You gave me roses and I left them there to die," as one of the most outstanding lyrics from Speak Now.
+Billboard journalist Lyndsey Havens wrote of the lyrics, "To hear Swift declare and own a previous mistake was both comforting and empowering all at once — and proved that it's OK, and sometimes even necessary, to swallow one's pride in the name of love."
+Mandi Bierly from Entertainment Weekly described the song as "a melancholy mea culpa with the kind of driving chorus and age-appropriate yet universal honesty".
+Leah Greenblatt from the same publication deemed the lyric "Your guard is up and I know why, because the last time you saw me is still burned in the back of your mind / You gave me roses and I left them there to die" one of the most outstanding lyrics from Speak Now.